About

 Dublin School of Art and Design

 The MAAE faculty is comprised of practising artists, academics, critics, curators and community workers who cover the whole spectrum of environmental art practice and community art-related knowledge.
 We are actively involved in the contemporary cultural scene as organisers, makers and commentators.
-The MAAE is supported by a programme of visiting lecturer’s from the Dublin School of Creative Arts, including Jesse Jones, Barbara Knezevic, Dr. Brian Fay, Dr. Noel Fitzpatrick, Dr. Mark Garry, Dr.Connell Vaughan and Dr.Mick O Hara (staff profiles here).
+The MAAE is supported by a programme of visiting lecturer’s from the Dublin School of Art and Design, including Jesse Jones, Barbara Knezevic, Dr. Brian Fay, Dr. Noel Fitzpatrick, Dr. Mark Garry, Dr.Connell Vaughan and Dr.Mick O Hara (staff profiles here).
 The course coordinator is Dr. Glenn Loughran.

 Dr GLENN LOUGHRAN: MAAE Programme Chair